torresjrjr/tabulae.vim/MODEL.md

 This preview buffer will be navigable with `hjlk` and hovered cells will be highlighted.
 Edits to the `.tae` file will update the preview buffer.

+Editing the spreadsheet may happen in one or any of multiple ways:

+1. User hovers to a cell, and presses a command sequence (a single key) that switches them to the buffer of their `.tae` file, either in a new window or the same window.Users edit the `.tae` file directly, and the plugin will automatically update the preview buffer.

+2. User hovers to a cell, and presses a command sequence (a single key) that switches them to a new, small window (`:botright 1new`), or a prompt.
+They are required to enter/edit either the contents of the whole cell (including metadata), or just the data (in which that case, the data type is inferred).

+For now, The preview will be tab-delimited, but in the future, tabulae.vim may have the ability to grid cells with variable whitespace, so as to be able to have rows and coloums of varying widths and heights.
+I think that a combination of _hidden_ <TAB> characters (by way of Vim highlighting) and spaces (0x20) would be effective.

 The `.tae` file format
 ----------------------
 `.tae` files are similar to `.tsv` files in that they contain rows and columns